mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 * does not need to work across an organization
 * contains only one working group

-The teams' conclusion was thus:
+After developing a means to determine what success and failure look like within a system, the teams' conclusion was thus:

-> "... organizational measures predict failure-proneness in Windows Vista with significant precision, recall and sensitivity."
+> "... organizational measures predict failure-proneness ... with significant precision, recall and sensitivity."

-And it proves Conway's Law even further: **organizations can be analyzed to predict quality of programmed work and vice versa**.

-It is easy to miss "the forest from the trees" when drawing conclusions from scientific rigour.
-Social dynamics are so rooted in chaos that one wonders about the repeatability and transferability of these studies.
-But we emerge with two key take aways and consider them to be true:
+This is fascinating and it pushes the proof of Conway's Law even further: **organizations can be analyzed to predict quality of programmed work and vice versa**.
+But it is easy to miss "the forest from the trees" when drawing conclusions from other software systems given the near infinite nature of their complexity.
+And social dynamics are so rooted in chaos that one wonders about the repeatability and transferability of these studies.
+But this is science and so we emerge with two key take aways and consider them to be true:

 **1) Systems reflect the communication structures within which they are developed.**

 **2) Organizations can be analyzed to predict the quality of programmed work and vice versa.**

-Or, in short: **Conway's Law is true**.
+Or, in short, we agree that **Conway's Law is true**.

 ## The Reverse Conway

 Conway's Law can help establish organizational structure as projects grow.
 Proponents of _microservice architecture_ offer social scaling as a key benefit of its methods: architect your code into modular microservices first and then the optimal organizational structure will follow.
-It's Conway's Law in reverse.
+It is marketed as Conway's Law in reverse.

-When we think back to the "ideal team", a microservice team will be small, have a "master" and be made up of only one working group.
-But it can still be impacted by churn, make many updates and work across other organizational teams.
-Yet the approach still seems wise on the surface.
+It is a fair approach as when we think back to the "ideal team", a microservice team will be small, have a "master" and have only one working group.
+But it can still be impacted by churn, make many updates and work across other organizational teams, and it may even need to do so more often.
+Yet the approach is still wise from a pure technical perspective even with the social caveats.

-Compared to tightly coupled, monolithic designs, a loosely-coupled microservice team will proliferate systems that are more approachable and less failure prone.
-But it cuts the other way in that there will then be a mesh of independent pieces, each vulnerable to the drawbacks of poo inter-dependent communication.
+Compared to tightly coupled monolithic designs, a loosely-coupled microservice team will proliferate systems which are more approachable and less failure prone.
+But it cuts the other way in that there will then be a mesh of independent pieces, each vulnerable to the drawbacks of poor inter-dependent communication.
+Ten microservice teams with staffed by poor communicators will render a poor system in aggregate, no matter how competent the programmers, no matter how "API-like" they behave.
+It may be better, but it only scratches the surface of where you can generate the most improvement.

+It is not so simple to look at a system and reverse architect a team around it to make the system yield in a healthier direction.
+The inverse is true and it is not so simple to look at a team and re-architect them in hopes of creating an ideal representation of a technical system.
+There is too much afoot, too much human chaos, to attempt either feat of social engineering.
+Only if communication is the highest order concern and area of focused intent will whatever linkage between human and system reach an optimal state.
+We cannot escape this reality, no matter how bad our social skills are as an industry.

 ## Conway Yourself

-Communication is sometimes called a "_soft problem_".
-It's emotionally rooted, which is used as the rationale to dismiss its importance.
-And on the surface that feels fair.
-There is evidence that open source projects operate successfully without a long-term plan, organizational structure and any form of social interaction.
-And it also appears as though organizations can "reverse Conway" their systems, using architectural changes to "fix" their people.
+Communication is often called a "_soft problem_".
+It is rooted in emotion, spirit, and chaos, and that is why people over-engineer to try to work around it.
+On the surface this human avoidance feels fair as there is evidence that open source projects operate well without a long-term plan, organizational structure or any form of social interaction.
+It also appears as though organizations can "reverse Conway" their systems, using architectural changes to "fix" and "analyze" their people.
+But both approaches break down fast because either of them will scale or build good teams or healthy environments.

-But neither approach is good.
-Neither will scale.
-They both break down when other engineering, product, marketing and design teams need to contribute.
-They do not foster collaboration.
-They do not help **build a team**.

-Communication isn't an engineering problem.
-And it isn't a _"soft"_ problem.
-It's our default mode.
-A team optimizes for Conway's Law when it **improves its interpersonal communication** instead of trying to tool over it or engineer around it.
+Communication is not an engineering problem and it is not a _"soft"_ problem.
+It is a human problem and it is the hardest problem and the one that most engineers lack the courage to address head-on.
+A team optimizes for Conway's Law not when it rearranges people like furniture but when it creates an environment where each person is inspired and expected to **improve their interpersonal communication** instead of trying to tool over it or engineer around it.
 The technical brilliance of tomorrow will be born from those that learn to minimize ego and **enhance** verbal, non-verbal, emotional and spiritual communication.

 So how do you do it?
 Ask your team mates.